Chris Smith (defensive end): Personal life

 On September 11, 2019, Petara Cordero, Smith's girlfriend and the mother of one of his children was killed after being struck by a passing car after exiting Smith's car, which had become disabled after hitting a median.

 Death

-Smith died on April 17, 2023, at the age of 31.
+Smith died on April 17, 2023, at the age of 31, six days before the Sea Dragons' regular season finale.
 The cause is still unknown.